What is a teleop heartbeat?

 This stream of messages represents a near-continuous signal that the operator is able to control the device.

-For safety or UX reasons, the robot-side application may want to know when the operator or device have lost the ability to receive heartbeats.
+For safety or UX reasons, your Agent SDK application running on your robot may want to know if the operator or device has lost the ability to receive heartbeats.

 Reacting to missing heartbeats is the fastest way to react to a lost network signal or lag spike in teleop on the robot-side application.